 The Long Beach was to report to the Atlantic Fleet and the Naval Station Norfolk was assigned as its homeport.
 Between October and December 1961, the ship was engaged in complex shakedown training to test its artillery and propulsion systems.
-From December to January 1962, Long Beach was in the waters of Puerto Rico in order to perform tests of its missile firing, which turned out successful.
+From December to January 1962, Long Beach was in the waters of Puerto Rico to perform tests of its missile firing, which turned out successful.

 In April 1962, the vessel was assigned the role of flagship within the units of the Atlantic Fleet.
 Together, they participated in exercises in North Carolina and Virginia.
 During these training sessions, Long Beach was evaluated by both President John F. Kennedy and Vice President Lyndon B. Johnson.
 After completing an overhaul at the Philadelphia Naval Shipyard, the vessel was engaged in training exercises in Caribbean waters until August 1963, when it accompanied the 6th Fleet for operations in the Mediterranean.

 In April 1964, Long Beach steamed to the Mediterranean to be a part of the formation of the first task group that was all nuclear-powered.
 The task group conducted exercises in the Mediterranean until July when Long Beach was assigned to go on an around-the-world cruise referred to as Operation Sea Orbit.
-During the tour, there were numerous foreign people of influence who visited the ship, particularly when it was docked in ports from Africa, but also New Zealand and Brazil.
+During the tour, numerous foreign people of influence visited the ship, particularly when it was docked in ports from Africa, but also New Zealand and Brazil.
 After the ship had been in a period of upkeep, the Long Beach departed in November 1966 to Far East waters.
 During the deployment, the ship mainly operated as the Positive Identification Radar Advisory Zone (PIRAZ) unit while located in the Gulf of Tonkin.
 In addition to this, however, the vessel also used its radar equipment to assist helicopter units in Search and Rescue missions.